 Farah Dermatology & Cosmetics Talk Uncovering beauty, lifestyle, and wellness Skin cancer is one of the most common of all cancer types.
 Which occurs when malignant cells are found in the outer layers of your skin.
 More than 2 million people are diagnosed with skin cancer each year in the United States.
 Although the incidence…Read More →

 Farah Dermatology & Cosmetics Talk Uncovering beauty, lifestyle, and wellness Are you a teenager and battling with Acne?
-Acne is by far the most common skin complaint among teenagers, affecting nearly all of those between the ages of 12 and 17 at least occasionally, according to the American Academy of Dermatology.
-In most cases, hormones…Read More →
+Teenage acne is by far the most common skin complaint among teenagers these days, affecting nearly all of those between the ages of 12 and 17 at least occasionally, according to the American Academy of Dermatology.
+In…Read More →

-Farah Dermatology & Cosmetics Talk Uncovering beauty, lifestyle, and wellness Moles Although moles are usually harmless, in some cases they can become cancerous, causing melanoma.
-For this reason, it is important to regularly examine your skin for any moles that change in size, color, shape, sensation, or that bleed.
-Suspicious or abnormal moles or lesions…Read More →
+Farah Dermatology & Cosmetics Talk Uncovering beauty, lifestyle, and wellness Moles Although moles are usually harmless, but you should know how to monitor moles by yourself.
+In some cases they can become cancerous, causing melanoma.
+For this reason, it is important to regularly examine your skin for any moles that change in size, color, shape,…Read More →

 Farah Dermatology & Cosmetics Talk Uncovering beauty, lifestyle, and wellness What is Psoriasis?
 Psoriasis is a common, chronic, and often frustrating skin condition that causes skin scaling, inflammation, redness, and irritation.
 The exact cause is unknown, but it is thought to be caused by an overactive immune system, which causes the skin to form inflamed…Read More →